JesseTG/melonds-ds/README.md

 2. Scan your Nintendo DS game library with the <kbd>Import Content</kbd> menu to build a playlist if you haven't already.
 3. Load a Nintendo DS game from the playlist.
-   If you have the existing melonDS core installed, you may need to select melonDS DS explicitly.
+   If you have the legacy melonDS core installed, you may need to select melonDS DS explicitly.

 > [!IMPORTANT]